originallyus/Logitech-Z906/README.md

 # DE-15 Z906 Original Console Pinout

-This table was taken from [nomis](https://github.com/nomis/logitech-z906/blob/main/interface.rst) and modified for better clarity.
+This was taken from [nomis](https://github.com/nomis/logitech-z906/blob/main/interface.rst) and modified for better clarity.

 The communication between the Digital Audio Processor and the console is done through TTL serial communication at 3.3V (**NOT** 5V tolerant).